-SPORTS BRIEFS Challenge U Fitness-Sign-ups for the spring semester fitness classes begin Thursday, Jan.
+SPORTS BRIEFS Challenge U Fitness- Sign-ups for the spring semester fitness classes begin Thursday, Jan.
 16, 7:30 a.m. at RecSports located in the Joyce Center.
 Look for the schedule in the Jan.
-15 edition of The Observer as well as around campus.
-Yoga and Tai Chi- Beginner ule in the pline.
-Sign-ups begin of The Tuesday, Jan.
-21 7:45 a.m. at s around RecSports.
+15 edition of The Observer as well as around campus. and continuing classes will be offered in both disciplines second semester. the continuing classes require prior experience in the particular disci-Sign-ups begin pline.
+Tuesday, Jan.
+21 7:45 a.m. at RecSports.
 A noon-time Yoga class will also be offered.
-Beginner Contact x5965 for details.
+Contact x5965 for details.